nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Mar 30 2025)
+### Joke of the day (Mon Mar 31 2025)
 <!-- joke -->
->The Great Wall of China was originally created to keep Chuck Norris out.
-It failed miserably.
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Sun, 30 Mar 2025 00:59:48 GMT*
+*Last update: Mon, 31 Mar 2025 00:58:32 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)